Tenurian/SEC504-Notes/CTF Cheat Sheet.md

 ## Metasploit

 ### Automation <!-- omit in toc -->
-Store raw msfconsole commands in `.rc` files and then execute them with `msfconsole -q -r some_rc_file.rc` Example rc file:
+Store raw msfconsole commands in `.rc` files and then execute them with `msfconsole -q -r some_rc_file.rc`.
+Example rc file:
 ```
 use exploit/windows/smb/psexec